bdunu24/Detect-Identify-Incidents-in-Microservices/README.md

 Once you secelct *next*.
 Enter your preferred Role Name and/or Description.
 Once you scoll to the bottom of the page, you'll notice all three permissions have been added!

-Finalize your setup by crrating the cluster.
+Finalize your setup by creating the cluster.

 ![](./images/16.png)